PritK99/ML-Toolbox/Logistic Regression/README.md

 ## Results

-The logistic regression model trained on the gender dataset achieves an accuracy of approximately `88.46%` on the test set.
+The logistic regression model trained on the gender dataset achieves an accuracy of approximately `85.38%` on the test set.
 Guessing gender from names is little tricky, even for humans, because names vary a lot and can be confusing.
 So the model does a decent job in predicting genders from names alone.
-We can also consider features such as trigrams from names to potentially improve the accuracy.
+We can also consider features such as trigrams, quadgrams from names to potentially improve the accuracy.

+The accuracy obtained is higher than `82.31%` by Naive Bayes.
+This might be because unlike naive bayes, logistic regression does not make any core assumptions about the data distribution.